Signed in as:

 Answer:

-Military members, DoD civilians, and contractors, who pay for a course, but are deployed or sent TDY / TAD on orders before or during their course date will have their seat reserved upon their return.
-Additionally, for these individuals, and their dependents, if PCS'ed to another duty station before or during the timeframe of their course, please maintain communication with us and PDC will transfer your course to the nearest NAUI instructor proximate to your new duty station for free upon arrival.
+Military members, DoD civilians, and contractors, who pay for a course (with exception of SDRC), but are deployed or sent TDY / TAD on orders before or during their course dates, will have their seat reserved upon their return.
+Additionally, for these individuals, and their dependents, if PCS'ed to another duty station before or during the timeframe of their course, please maintain communication with us and PDC will transfer your course to the nearest NAUI instructor proximate to your new duty station upon arrival.

 If any student becomes ill or suffers from a medical condition that precludes them from training before or during the time of their course, their seat will be reserved upon a medical authority's determination they are fit for SCUBA diving activities.